John Tyler: Judicial appointments

 Two vacancies occurred on the Supreme Court during Tyler's presidency, as Justices Smith Thompson and Henry Baldwin died in 1843 and 1844, respectively.
 Tyler, ever at odds with Congress—including the Whig-controlled Senate—nominated several men to the Supreme Court to fill these seats.
 However, the Senate successively voted against confirming John C. Spencer, Reuben Walworth, Edward King and John M. Read (Walworth was rejected three times, King rejected twice).
 One reason cited for the Senate's actions was the hope that Clay would fill the vacancies after winning the 1844 presidential election.
 Tyler's four unsuccessful nominees are the most by a president.

 Finally, in February 1845, with less than a month remaining in his term, Tyler's nomination of Samuel Nelson to Thompson's seat was confirmed by the Senate—Nelson, a Democrat, had a reputation as a careful and noncontroversial jurist.
 Still, his confirmation came as a surprise.
-Baldwin's seat remained vacant until James K. Polk's nominee, Robert Grier, was confirmed in 1846.
+Baldwin's seat remained vacant until James K. Polk's nominee, Robert Cooper Grier, was confirmed in 1846.

 Tyler was able to appoint only six other federal judges, all to United States district courts.

 Annexation of Texas

 Tyler made the annexation of the Republic of Texas part of his agenda soon after becoming president.
-Tyler knew he was a President without a party, and was emboldened to challenge party leaders of Clay and Van Buren, unconcerned how Texas annexation would affect the Whigs or Democrats.
+Tyler knew he was a President without a party, and was emboldened to challenge party leaders Clay and Van Buren, unconcerned how Texas annexation would affect the Whigs or Democrats.
 Texas had declared independence from Mexico in the Texas Revolution of 1836, although Mexico still refused to acknowledge its sovereignty.
 The people of Texas actively pursued joining the Union, but Jackson and Van Buren had been reluctant to inflame tensions over slavery by annexing another Southern state.
 Though Tyler intended annexation to be the focal point of his administration, Secretary Webster was opposed, and convinced Tyler to concentrate on Pacific initiatives until later in his term.
 Tyler's desire for western expansionism is acknowledged by historians and scholars, but views differ regarding the motivations behind it.
 Biographer Edward C. Crapol notes that during the presidency of James Monroe, Tyler (then in the House of Representatives) had suggested slavery was a "dark cloud" hovering over the Union, and that it would be "well to disperse this cloud" so that with fewer blacks in the older slave states, a process of gradual emancipation would begin in Virginia and other upper Southern states.
 Historian William W. Freehling, however, wrote that Tyler's official motivation in annexing Texas was to outmaneuver suspected efforts by Great Britain to promote an emancipation of slaves in Texas that would weaken the institution in the United States.